-FOR ON PROPOSALS 1, 2, 3 AND 1 YEAR ON PROPOSAL 4
+FOR ON PROPOSALS 1, 2 AND 3

-1. PROPOSAL To elect three directors to serve as Class III directors for a three-year term to expire at the 2025 annual meeting of stockholders; 1.01 Kiva A. Allgood 1.02 Thomas A. Munro 1.03 Jacob Suen YOUR BOARD OF DIRECTORS RECOMMENDS 2.
-To consider and vote upon the ratification of the appointment of Grant Thomton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; FOR 3.
-To consider and vote upon, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement; FOR 4.
-To consider and vote upon, on an advisory basis, whether the stockholder vote to approve the compensation of the named executive officers should occur every one, two or three years; and 1YR 2YR 3YR 1 YEAR
+PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
+To elect two directors to serve as Class I directors for a three-year term to expire at the 2026 annual meeting of stockholders.
+1.01 James K. Sims FOR FOR 1.02 Tzau-Jin Chung FOR 2.
+To consider and vote upon the ratification of the appointment of Grant Thomton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+FOR 3.
+To consider and vote upon, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement pursuant to the compensation disclosure rules of the the Securities and Exchange Commission.
+FOR

-To transact such other business as may be properly brought before the meeting or any adjournment or postponement thereof.
-5.
+4. To transact such other business as may be properly brought before the meeting or any adjournment or postponement thereof.

-You must register to attend the meeting online no later than June 20, 2022 2:00 PM, Pacific Time at www.proxydocs.com/AIRG Authorized Signatures - Must be completed for your instructions to be executed.
+To attend the meeting, you must register by 2:00 PM PT on June 19, 2023 at www.proxydocs.com/AIRG Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
 If held in joint tenancy, all persons should sign.
 Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vete Form.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.